Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 All information is sent to Sciensano using FHIR documents.
 These [FHIR documents](https://www.hl7.org/fhir/documents.html) are defined as: _FHIR resources can be used to build documents that represent a composition: a coherent set of information that is a statement of healthcare information, including clinical observations and services.
 A document is an immutable set of resources with a fixed presentation that is authored and/or attested by humans, organizations and devices._

 All FHIR documents have the same structure.
 The document itself is a `Bundle` resource of type = `document`.
 The first resource within the Bundle is always a `Composition` resource, then followed by a series of other resources, which are referenced within the Composition resource.
+When these resources reference other resources, these referenced resources SHOULD also be included in the bundle.
 The composition is the foundation of the document.
 It:

  - provides identity and its purpose, and sets the context of the document
  - carries key information such as the subject and author, and who attests to the document